 Step 8.
 Make Your Tutorial Engaging

 Once you’ve dealt with basic editing, you can work on making your video more engaging.
-There are several tricks to keep your audience watching.
+Here are several tips to keep your audience watching.

-- Annotations and captions – To emphasize keywords spoken during the tutorial, you can create annotations, graphs and captions.
-For example, in the following video created in iSpring Suite, not only does the presenter tell you the steps for preparing for a call, but you can also see them in captions on the screen.
+- Annotations and captions – To emphasize keywords spoken during the instructional video, you can create annotations, graphs, and captions.
+For example, in the following video created in iSpring Suite, not only does the presenter tell you the steps for preparing for a call, but you can also see them in the captions on the screen.